Use your left over Thanksgiving turkey for this tasty Turkey Rice Porridge with Peanuts and Scallops. Makes a wonderful breakfast or brunch.

 I like to prepare the turkey broth immediately after the Thanksgiving feast by boiling the bones and carcass in a large stock pot.
 That way, it is all ready for use in the morning.
 Congee is comfort food for me and it is especially good in this cold weather.
 The version below was made with the addition of red dates and goji berries.
 It was really delicious!
 Please click on the picture to get to the post.

 This year, I decided to throw in some blanched peanuts and dried scallops.
 Both including the red dates are often used in Chinese soups.
 The peanuts lend a sweetness and a slight texture to the congee while the dried scallops gave it an umami flavor.
 I hope you will give this very tasty Turkey Rice Porridge with Peanuts and Scallops a try.

 Products Used in Making This Turkey Rice Porridge with Peanuts and Scallops

 This post contains affiliate links.
 Please read my disclosure policy here.

 - Rinse and soak peanuts in a bowl for 30 minutes.
 Do the same for red dates and dried scallops in separate bowls.
 Drain.

-- Pour turkey stock into a large pot.
+- Pour turkey broth into a large pot.
 Place pot on the stove and bring it to a boil.
 Add peanuts, red dates, and scallops.
 When stock comes back to a boil, reduce heat to medium low and allow it simmer for 30 minutes or until peanuts are slightly soft.

 - Add rice and turkey meat.
 Continue to cook for another 30 minutes.
 Season with salt and pepper.
-If porridge gets too thick at any point, stir in ½ cup (120ml) water or stock to dilute to preferred consistency.
+If porridge gets too thick at any point, stir in ½ cup (120ml) water or broth to dilute to preferred consistency.

 - Turn off heat and serve immediately in individual bowls.
 Sprinkle with green onions, ginger, and pepper.
 Drizzle with a few drops of sesame oil and soy sauce.